 So then since the Bible describes this principle and pattern of blessing and cursing upon nations to be in operation in the future (during the last days prior to the Second Coming), and we know it was in operation in the past, then we should expect it to also be in operation in the present.
 And as we alluded to earlier, we can witness this pattern perhaps more clearly now than ever before in history.
-Let's observe some examples...
+Let's observe some examples.

-The following are just ten examples that McTernan records in his book "As America Has Done To Israel" of how God has recently hit America with disaster when our government has "cursed" Israel...
+The following are just ten examples that McTernan records in his book, recording how America has been hit with disaster when our government has "cursed" Israel.

-1. The last time the U.S. government refused to veto an anti-Israel resolution at the UN Security Council was in 1979.
-On March 22nd, 1979, the Carter administration chose not to veto UN Resolution 446.
+The last time the U.S. government refused to veto an anti-Israel resolution at the UN Security Council was in 1979.
+On March 22nd,

+1979, the Carter administration chose not to veto UN Resolution 446.
 Four days after that on March 26th, the Egypt-Israel Peace Treaty was signed in Washington.
 As a result of that treaty, Israel gave up a tremendous amount of territory.
 Two days later, on March 28th, the worst nuclear power plant disaster in U.S. history made headlines all over the globe.
-The following comes from a Wikipedia article written about it...
+The following comes from a Wikipedia article written about it.

-"The Three Mile Island accident was a partial nuclear meltdown that occurred on March 28, 1979, in reactor number 2 of Three Mile Island Nuclear Generating Station (TMI-2) in Dauphin County, Pennsylvania, United States.
+The Three Mile Island accident was a partial nuclear meltdown that occurred on March 28, 1979, in reactor number 2 of Three Mile Island Nuclear Generating Station (TMI-2) in Dauphin County, Pennsylvania, United States.
 It was the most significant accident in U.S. commercial nuclear power plant history.
-The incident was rated a five on the seven-point International Nuclear Event Scale: Accident With Wider Consequences."
+The incident was rated a five on the seven-point International Nuclear Event Scale: Accident With Wider Consequences.69